 Rather, good coaching is an aid to help an individual transition from where they are to where they want to be.

-A good coach is a coach who can do ALL of the above and more.
+From my expertise of ten years as a successful life coach, a good coach is a coach who can do ALL of the above and more.
 Working closely with their clients, they are able to analyze a personalized and designated path to do so.

-The key thing to note is that IT IS possible carve out your own space as a coach.
+The key thing to note is that IT IS possible to carve out your own space as a coach.

 With a little patience and effort, you can help alleviate those fears and be well on your way to becoming a top coach.